 - 1. When appropriate the student is encouraged to talk directly to the faculty or staff member prompting the complaint in an effort to resolve the issue. - 2.
-If the student prefers to talk to someone other than the direct faculty or staff member involved, they are encouraged to present the complaint to their assigned academic advisor/counselor or case manager.
+If the student prefers to talk to someone other than the direct faculty or staff member involved, they are encouraged to present the complaint to their assigned academic advisor or case manager.

-To complete the informal complaint form and make an appointment with the assigned academic advisor stop by the Student Services office in C2100 or contact the office at 815-825-9375 for more information.
+To complete the informal complaint form, the student must make an appointment with the assigned academic advisor at www.kish.edu/advising